AlexanderWhittome/project-GROUP-e-commerce/__documentation/CARTCONTEXT.md

 You can access the values in the context with:
 `const {cartContents, cartDispatch} = React.useContext(CartContext)`

-You can expect the context to hold the following object:
+You can expect the context to hold the following object (id 6543 will actually be included in the context by default in cartContents for testing purposes)

 ```js
 {cartContents:{ //notice that cartContents is not an array, unlike items.json